awsdocs/amazon-sns-developer-guide/doc_source/sns-tutorial-create-topic.md

 # Tutorial: Creating an Amazon SNS Topic<a name="sns-tutorial-create-topic"></a>

-An Amazon SNS topic is a logical access point which acts as a *communication channel*\.
+An Amazon SNS topic is a logical access point that acts as a *communication channel*\.
 A topic lets you group multiple *endpoints* \(such as AWS Lambda, Amazon SQS, HTTP/S, or an email address\)\.

 To broadcast the messages of a message\-producer system \(for example, an e\-commerce website\) working with multiple other services that require its messages \(for example, checkout and fulfillment systems\), you can create a topic for your producer system\.